kitschpatrol/ofxPango/readme.md

 -----

 ##This Fork
-Kitschpatrol's fork adds openFrameworks 9.0 and 64-bit support.
-(64 bit support on Windows pending.)
+Kitschpatrol's fork adds openFrameworks 9.0 and 64-bit support for Mac and Windows.

 Notes: